Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 SumUp’s payment links are sent from its POS checkout via text, social apps or email.
 You can also generate QR codes to place around your premises for a fixed or open amount, or show a QR code on your checkout screen for customers to scan at the till.

-Square grows with you, SumUp sticks to convenience
+Square grows with you, SumUp is more low-budget

 You get no long-term contract, fixed monthly fee (unless subscribing to Square’s or SumUp’s paid upgrades) or complicated fees, just a few predictable card rates.